wireapp/wire-docs/src/how-to/install/includes/helm_dns-ingress-troubleshooting.inc.rst

 DNS setup for federation
 ^^^^^^^^^^^^^^^^^^^^^^^^

-To enable federation, an SRV record needs to be set up to enable discovery by other Wire backends.
+To enable federation, an SRV record needs to be set up to allow the wire-server to be discovered by other Wire backends.
 See the documentation on :ref:`discovery in federation<discovery>` for more information on the role of discovery in federation.

 The fields of the SRV record need to be populated as follows
 * `service`:  `wire-server-federator`